-Beneficial interest in assets held by Community Foundation consists of two funds held by the Community Foundation of Fayette County.
+Beneficial interest in assets held by the Community Foundation consists of two funds held by Community Foundation of Fayette County.
 The Trust is able to receive annual distributions from these funds based on a payout rate equal to 3% of the balance.

-Fayette County Cultural Trust utilizes fair value measurement to record fair value adjustments to beneficial interest in assets held by Community Foundation and to determine fair value disclosures.
-Beneficial interest in assets held by Community Foundation are recorded at fair value on an annual basis.
+Fayette County Cultural Trust utilizes fair value measurement to record fair value adjustments to beneficial interest in assets held by the Community Foundation and to determine fair value disclosures.
+Beneficial interest in assets held by the Community Foundation is recorded at fair value on an annual basis.

-The following is a description of the valuation methodology and key inputs used to measure beneficial interest in assets held by Community Foundation recorded at fair value.
+The following is a description of the valuation methodology and key inputs used to measure beneficial interest in assets held by the Community Foundation recorded at fair value.